mikeal/CADB/README.md

   * `COUNT` the number of entries in the digest.
 Given the `COUNT` you can parse `LENGTHS` since every length is a fixed size of 4 bytes.
   * `LENGTHS` is an ordered Uint32 list of `DIGEST` lengths.
 You can parse the entries by adding 12 bytes to every length (`ADDR` is 12 bytes).

-In a branch header, the `DIGEST` is the first digest in the child.
+In a branch header, the `DIGEST` is the first digest in the child. `read(...ADDR)` should be parsed as a `HEADER`.

-In a leaf header, the `DIGEST` is the hash digest key of the block data.
+In a leaf header, the `DIGEST` is the hash digest key of the block data. `read(...ADDR)` should be parsed as block value data.

 ### Chunking